fthernan/fthernan.github.io/_portfolio/hip_implant_classifier.md

 ## Hip implant aligner

-After obtaining the boundingbox of the image, a CNN was trained to find the ends of the implant and thus align the image.
+After obtaining the bounding box of the image, a CNN was trained to find the ends of the implant and thus align the image.

 To align the image, the following architecture was used.